- Purchase the complete Expat Arrivals Boston Guide (PDF)

-Boston Pride Week is a period of awareness and events held in honour of Boston’s LGBT community, culminating in the Pride Parade.
+Boston Pride Week is a period to raise awareness of Boston’s LGBTQ+ community and hold events in its honour, culminating in the Pride Parade.
 Diversity is embraced, and people from all walks of life are welcome to attend the parade.

 Boston Harborfest (July)

 With dozens of events such as concerts, re-enactments, walking tours and parties, the Boston Harborfest is a week-long event celebrating the United States’ independence and heritage.
 The festival concludes on the 4th of July with a breathtaking fireworks display.